system76/docs/content/windows.md

 ![Windows activation](/images/dual-booting/windows-activation.jpg)

 If you didn't enter a product key, you will be asked to choose which version of Windows to install.
-The standard version for desktop and laptop computers is `Windows 10 Pro` (if you're not sure which version to select, use this one.)
+The standard version for desktop and laptop computers is `Windows 10 Home` (if you're not sure which version to select, use this one.)

 ![Windows edition selection](/images/dual-booting/windows-select-edition.jpg)